JetBrains/kotlin-web-site/docs/topics/native/native-app-with-c-and-libcurl.md

 one file references another one with the `#include` directive.
 Sometimes it's not necessary, and you can add this parameter [using glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) to fine-tune things.

-> `headerFilter` is an optional argument and is mostly used when the library is being installed as a system
+> `headerFilter` is an optional argument and is mostly used when the library is installed as a system library.
+You don't
-> library.
-You don't want to fetch external dependencies (such as system `stdint.h` header) into the interop library.
+> want to fetch external dependencies (such as system `stdint.h` header) into the interop library.
+It may be important to
-> It may be important to optimize the library size and fix potential conflicts between the system and the Kotlin/Native
+> optimize the library size and fix potential conflicts between the system and the provided Kotlin/Native compilation
-> provided compilation environment.
+> environment.
 >
+{type="note"}

 * The next lines are about providing linker and compiler options, which can vary depending on different target platforms.
 In our case, they are macOS (the `.osx` suffix) and Linux (the `.linux` suffix).
 Parameters without a suffix are also